Multilevel Fast Multipole Algorithm for Electromagnetic Scattering by Large Metasurfaces using Static Mode Representation: Introduction

-In the present work, we propose a fast boundary integral method specifically tailored for large arrays of subwavelength scatterers, leveraging the Poggio-Miller-Chang-Harrington-Wu-Tsai (PMCHWT) formulation \cite{chang_surface_1977, wu_scattering_1977, poggio_chapter_1973,harrington_field_1993}.
-We combine the Multilevel Fast Multiple Method with the boundary integral equation method employing an expansion of the unknowns of the Poggio-Miller-Chang-Harrington-Wu-Tsai (PMCHWT) equation in terms of a particular class of entire-domain basis functions, defined on the individual meta-atom, and denoted as static modes.
-As demonstrated in Ref. \cite{forestiere_static_2023}, static modes drastically reduce the total number of unknowns in scattering problems involving arrays of penetrable particles compared to discretization based on sub-domain basis functions, such as RWG.
+A brute-force strategy for scaling full-wave simulations involves adapting general-purpose computational electromagnetic algorithms to massive parallelization for CPU-based \cite{fostier_asynchronous_2008,donepudi_higher_2001,velamparambil_analysis_2005,ergul_fast_2013,waltz_massively_2007, fijany_massively_1995} or GPU-based computing platforms \cite{hughes_perspective_2021,he_solving_2022}.
+However, there remains significant potential to refine these methods by leveraging the peculiar characteristics of electromagnetic scattering in metasurfaces, which generally involve repeated particle shapes, typically of subwavelength dimensions, arranged in aperiodic positions and arbitrary orientations.
+In this work, we pursue this strategy by proposing a fast boundary integral method specifically tailored to this problem.
+We combine the Multilevel Fast Multiple Method with the Poggio-Miller-Chang-Harrington-Wu-Tsai (PMCHWT) \cite{chang_surface_1977, wu_scattering_1977, poggio_chapter_1973,harrington_field_1993} boundary integral equation employing an expansion of the unknowns in terms of a particular class of entire-domain basis functions, defined on the individual meta-atom, and denoted as static modes.
+As demonstrated in Ref. \cite{forestiere_static_2023}, static modes drastically reduce the number of unknowns in scattering problems involving arrays of penetrable particles compared to discretization based on sub-domain basis functions, such as RWG.

-This work is organized as follows: In Section \ref{sec:PMCHWT}, we recall the PMCHWT formulation and its discretization.
-In Section \ref{sec:SME}, we briefly review the static mode expansion \cite{forestiere_static_2023}, and in Section \ref{sec:MLFMA} we combine the the fast multipole method with this expansion.
+This manuscript is organized as follows: In Section \ref{sec:PMCHWT}, we recall the PMCHWT formulation and its discretization.
+In Section \ref{sec:SMR}, we briefly review the static mode basis \cite{forestiere_static_2023}, and in Section \ref{sec:MLFMA}, we apply the fast multipole method to accelerate the solution of the PMCHWT where the unknown equivalent surface current densities are expanded in terms of static modes.
 In Section \ref{sec:Results}, we first validate the proposed method by comparing, for arrays of spheres, the results with those obtained using the multiparticle Mie theory \cite{xu_electromagnetic_1995}.
-We then assess the computational burden in terms of CPU time and memory requirements by comparing the static mode expansion to a more traditional approach using RWG basis functions.
+We then assess the computational burden in terms of CPU time and memory requirements by comparing the static mode representation to a more traditional approach using RWG basis functions.
 Finally, we present results for three large particle arrays: a golden angle spiral array, a two-layer Moiré superlattice, and a $100 \lambda \times 100 \lambda$ canonical metalens.